 The Commission is composed of three full-time members, including a Chair and two Associate Commissioners.
 The Chair is appointed by the President and confirmed by the Senate.
 The two Associate Commissioners are appointed by the Secretary of the Interior after public notice and comment.
 The Commission selects a Vice Chair by a majority vote.
-At least two members of the Commission must be members of a federally recognized Indian Tribe and no more than two may be of the same political party.
+At least two members of the Commission must be members of a federally-recognized Indian Tribe and no more than two may be of the same political party.

-Led by the Chair, the NIGC staff is composed of the Office of the Chief of Staff and the Office of General Counsel with approximately 130 full-time employees at the Commission's headquarters in Washington, D.C., seven regional offices, and two satellite offices.
-The Office of the Chief of staff oversees four operational divisions including the Division of Public Affairs, Division of Finance, Division of Technology and the Division of Compliance to accomplish NIGC's mission and support the Commission's vision.
+Led by the Chair, the NIGC has approximately 130 full-time employees at the Commission's headquarters in Washington, D.C., seven regional offices, and two satellite offices.
+The NIGC staff is split into the Office of the Chief of Staff and the Office of General Counsel.
+The Office of the Chief of Staff oversees four operational divisions, including the Division of Public Affairs, Division of Finance, Division of Technology, and the Division of Compliance, to accomplish the NIGC's mission and support the Commission's vision.

-Appendix A includes the organizational chart for the NIGC.
-Appendix B shows the operating divisions and their functions within the NIGC.
+Appendix A is the NIGC's organizational chart.
+Appendix B is the operating divisions and their functions within the NIGC.
 Appendix C provides a listing of the NIGC offices.